 How to use it:

-With this report, you can easily identify how much time each employee spends on different tasks such as after call work.
+This report can quickly identify how much time each employee spends on different tasks such as after-call work.

 What it shows: